p17griv/wart-immunotherapy-prediction-app/README.md

 ### Wart Immunotherapy Prediction
 is a medical decision support system helping doctors decide whether Immunotherapy is the right treatment method for their patients.
-Based on the given information about the patient - age, gender, number of warts, type of warts, surface area of the biggest wart and induration diameter of initial test - the app predicts the result of the of the treatment.
+Based on the given information about the patient - age, gender, time before treatment, number of warts, type of warts, surface area of the biggest wart and induration diameter of initial test - the app predicts the result of the of the treatment.

 ### Download the APK
 for Android 4.3 Jelly Bean or newer version [here](https://github.com/p17griv/wart-immunotherapy-prediction-app/blob/master/wart_immunotherapy_prediction.apk).